patnatha/LIMIT/README.md

 * clean_dir.sh: is a bash script to clean up all the output files from the portable batch system.

-* import_csv.R: This is an R script that loads up a function 'import_csv([input_dir])' that takes an argument of a path to a driectory.
+* import_csv.R: This is an R script that loads up a function 'import_csv([input_dir])' that takes an argument of a path to a directory.
 It returns an object indexable using '$' of tables.

 ## DIRECTORIES
 * pair_glucose: This is the directory that contains the scripts required for pairing glucose values and then preparing them for analysis in the LIMIT algorithm